Desert rose - Adenium obesum

 Grenada and Chelsea History

 Over the past 15 years Designer Suzanne Gaywood backed by her Grenada team have staged a Grenada Exhibit at the UK's prestigious Annual Chelsea Flower Show which has successively been awarded Silver (in 1998), Silver-Gilt (in 1999 & 2000) and then Gold (in 2001, 2002, 2003, 2004, 2005), Silver-Gilt in 2006, Gold in 2007, Silver-Gilt in 2008, Gold in (2009, 2010, 2011, & 2012)

 Grenada awarded 10th Gold Medal at Chelsea May 21st 2012!

 - congratulations to designer Suzanne Gaywood, Team Grenada and all the growers!

-Why not visit Grenada's Gardens and Nurseries with Caribbean Horizons - on our Garden Tour you will meet owners and growers who contributed plant material for the Grenada at Chelsea Exhibit!
+Why not visit Grenada's Gardens and Nurseries with Caribbean Horizons - on our Garden Tour you will meet owners and growers who contributed plant material for the buy viagra online without prescription Grenada at Chelsea Exhibit!